 - Verbal Reasoning: Candidates are presented with information in the form of a short paragraph and need to quickly read, understand, and analyse the information to choose the right answer.

 - Logical Reasoning: When presented with a pattern made of shapes or pictures, the candidate must use logic to deduce the pattern and discover which of the multiple choice answers is the logical next in the pattern or missing piece.

-- Situational Judgement: Making decisions that are difficult, based on limited information, is a desirable skill in many industries - and the situational judgement test provides a scenario and a number of possible actions to determine how the candidate will behave at work when faced with a difficult decision.
+- Situational Judgement: Making difficult decisions, based on limited information, is a desirable skill in many industries - and the situational judgement test provides a scenario and several possible actions to determine how the candidate will behave at work when faced with a difficult decision.

-This checklist from Glassdoor offers a number of points that you might like to cover in your screening interviews, including asking questions about the candidates knowledge of the business and the role in particular, what they understand about the company values and mission, and the type of questions they might ask.
+This checklist from Glassdoor offers several points that you might like to cover in your screening interviews, including asking questions about the candidate's knowledge of the business and the role in particular, what they understand about the company values and mission, and the type of questions they might ask.

 With everything from the cost of hiring through to the quality of each hire, metrics will make it simple to see where your process needs more work and how you can streamline procedures to ensure better hiring decisions.